nschloe/matlab-guidelines/README.md

-Short, non-descriptive variable names are quite common in mathematical computing as the variable names in the corresponding (pen and paper) calculations are hardly ever longer then one character either (see table~\ref{table:typical-variable-usage}).
+Short, non-descriptive variable names are quite common in mathematical computing as the variable names in the corresponding (pen and paper) calculations are hardly ever longer then one character either (see table).
 To be able to distinguish between vector and matrix entities, it is common practice in programming as well as mathematics to denote matrices by upper-case, vectors and scalars by lower-case characters.

 ```matlab
 K = 20;